aidenbradley/Drupal-Test-Support/documentation/readme_support.md

 Calling this method will prevent all events from dispatching, meaning that event subscribers will not trigger as the event is not being dispatched.

+Calling `withoutEvents` is required before any of the below methods may be called.
+This is because when `withoutEvents` is called, a fake event dispatcher is used to collect all events that are dispatched, making assertions possible.

 ```php
 public function prevent_events_from_dispatching(): void
 {